ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 ![main menu](ExampleImages/mainmenu.png)

-The main menu was the first thing I implemented when doing the UI.
-The script `menu_manager.gd` organized and manages the whole menu system for our game.
+Karim implemented the  `menu_manager.gd` script which organized and manages the whole menu system for our game.
 In there every menu state is declared as a enum and handles key features such as changing and entering between menus.
 Futhermore an addon was used to manage the multiple menu scenes.
 Helpful functions such as `change_scene` allowed us to move between menu states while also adding animated transitions.
 Most of the menus used are children of the menu manager.
 So `@onready var menu_manager: MenuManager = $".."` was very usful accessing functions within menu manager when changing menus.
 The structure of each menu scene has similar formatting with each other.
 Being some form of vbox container with a set of buttons, each withtheir own signal controlled by a script for that scene.
 Within each menu, besides the start and quit, there is a "back" button which takes the player to last previous menu.
 Also each menu has an animated background, this was done by using a TextureRect and creating a shader to automatically scroll the texture, giving it an animated look.